maryamesh/Emotion-Detection-and-Sentiment-Analysis-using-NLP/README.md

 - Text: "I feel like I am still looking at a blank canvas, blank pieces of paper."
 - Emotion: Sadness

+## Code and Documentation

+- The full code, along with detailed explanations and outputs, is available in the `main.ipynb` file.

 ## Acknowledgements

 - Special thanks to Elvis [LinkedIn](https://lnkd.in/eXJ8QVB) and the Hugging Face team.